 GAAP requires the Company's management to make complex and subjective decisions and assessments.
 The Company's most critical accounting policies involve decisions and assessments which could significantly affect reported assets and liabilities, as well as reported revenues and expenses.
 The Company believes that all of the decisions and assessments upon which its financial statements are based were reasonable at the time made based upon information available to it at that time.

 Consolidation

-The accompanying consolidated financial statements include the accounts of Bimini Capital, Bimini Advisors and MortCo, as well as the wholly-owned subsidiaries of MortCo.
-The accounts of Orchid are included in the consolidated balance sheet as of December 31, 2013 and the consolidated statements of operations, equity and cash flows until the deconsolidation of Orchid on December 31, 2014.
+The accompanying consolidated financial statements include the accounts of Bimini Capital, its wholly-owned subsidiaries, Bimini Advisors and Royal Palm.
 All inter-company accounts and transactions have been eliminated from the consolidated financial statements.

 Mortgage-Backed Securities